DETENTION PONDS: MAKING A CASE TO MAINTAIN YOUR POND REGULARLY

 Do detention ponds need to be maintained regularly?
 In short, yes.
 Ponds need to be maintained with some regularity if one intends to keep the pond operating as expected and one appreciates increasing the odds of NOT encountering extraordinary costly issues down the road.

-Detention ponds have become a big topic of conversation because they are one of the most common solutions for addressing stormwater management requirements.
+Detention and retention pond maintenance repair has become a big topic of conversation because they are one of the most common solutions for addressing stormwater management requirements.
 Not only do they do a great job addressing typical requirements, but they also help slow down runoff, contain sediment, collect trash, and remove pollutants.
 In addition, they offer an opportunity to add and/or retain a little bit of nature as a piece property is being developed out.

 Ponds, like the one pictured below, are highly effective at moving stormwater runoff at the speed and the direction desired by the property owner and the surrounding neighbors.
 These types of ponds are created to present a natural feel to the property.
 It’s a great place to take a walk around or sit on an adjacent bench and enjoy a sack lunch.